 The Petzl Bug is a very comfortable climbing pack that is at (or just below) average in most other respects.
 It's easy to pack for its volume and does the best job carrying the rope of any pack in the review.
 However, some other features are missing or incomplete.
 It's relatively substantial in weight, but not made of particularly durable materials.

 You can read on to learn the finer points of our analysis or check out the Editors' Choice award-winning Patagonia Linked Pack 16L or Top Pick For Durability Black Diamond Creek 20.

 Our Analysis and Hands-on Test Results

-This pack really shines in multi-pitch situations.
-It's small and maneuverable enough for near-your-limit gymnastics yet versatile and expandable enough to stuff for committing, in-a-day big walls.
-If you're truly searching for a pack that works for any rock climbing objective, then give this one strong consideration.
+This pack shines in multi-pitch situations.
+It's small and maneuverable enough for near-your-limit gymnastics yet versatile and expandable enough to stuff for committing in-a-day big walls.
+If you're searching for a pack that works for any long rock climbing objective, and you don't thrash your gear, then give this one some consideration.

-The Bug sells for $67.95 MSRP.
-This is about double the lowest-priced REI Co-op Flash, but in the neighborhood of the other packs we tested.
-Or if you like this bag, but you're on a budget, search for sales.
-The Bug has been around for a long time and on occasion we've seen it going for more than 30% off.
+The Bug sells for $70.00 MSRP.
+This is about double the lowest-priced REI Co-op Flash, but in the neighborhood of the other models, we tested.
+We think you can get more pack for your dollar.
+If you like this bag, but you're on a budget, search for sales.

 You Might Also Like